Current Account in Peru

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices in Metropolitan Lima inched up 0.01% over the previous month in September, following August’s 0.06% month-on-month uptick.
+Consumer prices in Metropolitan Lima jumped 0.65% over the previous month in March, up from February’s 0.14% increase.

 At an extraordinary monetary policy meeting held on 19 March the Central Bank of Peru (BCRP) decided to cut the cash rate from 2.25% to 1.25%, the lowest level since early 2010, in response to the economic and financial spillovers from coronavirus (Covid-19).